-We expect that revenue-based royalty payments will increase in the second quarter of 2010 compared to the first quarter of 2010, as another licensed game in our pipeline is to be launched.
+No significant change is expected in revenue-based royalty payments in the third quarter of 2010 compared to the second quarter of 2010.

 Cost of Wireless and Others Revenues

 Cost of Wireless Revenues

 Cost of wireless revenues consists of collection charges and transmission fees paid to mobile network operators, payments to third party wireless service alliances and content suppliers, penalties, depreciation expenses, and bandwidth leasing costs.